zycrophat/ifpl/README.md

   - `-help` displays a help message
   - `-pid PID` specifies the PID of the process to wait for to terminate.
 Defaults to ppid of ifpl.
+  - `-s SIGNAL` specifies a signal to send to the `CMD` child process
   - `CMD [ARGS ...]` specifies the CMD and optionally arguments

 ifpl runs the given `CMD` and waits for the process with pid `PID` to terminate.
-Upon termination, the CMD child process will be killed.
+Upon termination, the `CMD` child process will be killed.
 When the `-s` option is specified with a non-negative value, the given signal will be sent to the CMD child process.
 Otherwise go's [os.Process.Kill()](https://golang.org/pkg/os/#Process.Kill) will be used.